Links on Android Authority may earn us a commission. Learn more.

 Whether it is an application running on Chrome OS or in the standard browser, Google Chrome is a viable platform to develop for.
 And with the addition of Android and Linux applications to Chrome OS devices, it is even a viable platform to develop on.

-With Firefox and Safari being two of the only competing browsers that aren’t built on Chromium, who knows how the web will continue developing.
+With Firefox being the only competing browser that isn’t built on Chromium, who knows how the web will continue developing.
 Will Google Chrome maintain its market share indefinitely?
 Will Firefox’s recent development initiatives make it more competitive?
 Or will how we interact with the web fundamentally change before any of it matters?
-Regardless of what happens next, there’s no denying that Chrome had an important role in the internet’s recent history.
+Regardless of what’s next, there’s no denying that the history of Google Chrome had an essential role in the internet’s recent history.